 Each student brings a unique history of prior learning to the University.
 The goal of the Assessment Center is to acknowledge the value of this learning with credits awarded for the demonstration of equivalent college-level learning outcomes.
 Students are encouraged to think broadly about their prior learning and to avoid assumptions that their prior learning is not worthy of assessment consideration.

-Assessment opportunities may be discussed with the enrollment officers at any of our regional campuses, with one’s Student Services Manager (academic advisor) upon starting the BAM or BSB program, or with the Portfolio Analyst in the Assessment Center (email@example.com).
+Assessment opportunities may be discussed with the enrollment officers at any of our regional campuses, with one’s Student Services Manager (academic advisor) upon starting the BSM or BSB program, or with the Portfolio Analyst in the Assessment Center (email@example.com).

 Students who choose to enroll in HUMB 310: Interpreting Experience will use the forms below in the development of their portfolios.
 In many cases, students submitting professional training for assessment will have particular need of the “Statement of Learning Outcomes…” form, also known informally as the SOLO form.